audio-engineer/nova-dashboard-front-end/README.md

 # Nova Dashboard Front End

-This is the main frontend repository for the software part of a P3 project created by SW3 group 6 at Aalborg University Copenhagen.
+This is the main frontend repository for the software part of a P3 project created by SW3 group 6 at Aalborg University in Copenhagen.

 ## Local Development